yourmnbbn/tiny-csgo-server/README.md

 - `-gslt` Game server logon token.
 If you don't set this, game server will logon to anonymous account and will not be displayed in the internet server browser.
 - `-rdip` Redirect IP Address (e.g. 127.0.0.1:27015).
 If this is set, server will redirect all connection request to the target address.
 If this is not set, server will reject all connection request.
 - `-vac` With this option to enable vac, without to disable.
+- `-mirror` With this option to enable the displaying of the target redirect server's information and players.
+The server name, map, max players, player list etc, are going to be the same with the redirect server.
+The duplicated information is updated every 10 seconds.

 ## Special notice if you're trying to use tiny-steam-client
 You have to disable vac, which means without option `-vac` to fake online players.
 But you can change the information variable `SERVER_VAC_STATES = 1` to fake a vac enabled status in the browser.